Guo Ziyi — Contributive Marshal of Recovery of the Realm

 Agate Tea Cup (Zhan Tuo) of the Tang Dynasty — National Museum of China (Photo by Dongmaiying)

 Years later, some nomadic regimes allied and sent over 300, 000 soldiers to attack the Tang Empire.

 General Guo Ziyi went to one of those allied regimes alone and persuaded the Khan to retreat.

 Then, Guo Ziyi decisively attacked other regimes and achieved huge success.

-Afterward, he was awarded some honorable titles, led Tang's army, achieved more successes, and well-defended the borders.
+Afterward, he was awarded some honorable titles, led Tang's army, achieved more success, and well-defended the borders.

 Honorable Reputation and Legacy of Guo Ziyi

 General Guo Ziyi impressed many people with his extraordinary contributions, kind personality, absolute loyalty, and integrity, including emperors, ministers, soldiers, and civilians.

 In the end, even those eunuchs that had framed him up several times before completely admired him.

 Throughout the history of China, there was no negative comment about Guo Ziyi; everyone sincerely respected this brave and wise person.